OctoPrint/OctoPrint/README.md

 Configuration
 -------------

-The config-file for Printer WebUI is expected at `~/.printerwebui/config.ini` for Linux, at `%APPDATA%/PrinterWebUI/config.ini` for Windows and at `~/Library/Application Support/config.ini` for MacOS X.
+The config-file `config.ini` for Printer WebUI is expected at `~/.printerwebui` for Linux, at `%APPDATA%/PrinterWebUI` for Windows and at `~/Library/Application Support` for MacOS X.

 The following example config should explain the available options:

     [serial]